Communication and Media Studies

 PMMA 6101.
 Audio Narrative (Reporting and Production).
 (3 Credits)

-From spot news to feature reporting, students in this course will learn how to produce audio narrative with public media values.
-The class will focus on how to craft and report compelling, attention-holding narratives.
+From spot news to feature reporting and multiple podcast formats, students in this course will learn how to produce audio narrative with public media values.
+The class will focus on how to craft and report compelling, attention-holding narratives that work across multiple platforms.
 The course will cover the fundamentals of strong audio narrative, including quality sound gathering, strong interview techniques, writing for the ear, and authentic vocal delivery.
-Open to students in both tracks of the Public Media M.A. program.
+Students will also discuss the complex ecosystem of digital platforms and the shifting marketplace for digital audio stories.

 PMMA 6102.
 Video Narrative (Reporting and Production).
 (3 Credits)